-The University’s commitment to widening participation includes our fair admissions policies and procedures that ensure our student recruitment, selection and admissions are transparent, fair and provide us with opportunities to identify outstanding students from all educational backgrounds.
+Our commitment to widening participation includes using our fair admissions policies and procedures to ensure student recruitment is transparent, fair, and provides opportunities to identify outstanding students from all educational backgrounds.

-Weekly report on admissions statistics contextually flags students, allowing us to track and monitor data throughout the admissions cycle.
+Weekly reports on admissions statistics allow us to track and monitor data throughout the admissions cycle.

-Our contextual data processes have increased the proportions of widening students being considered for the most selective courses, including Medicine and Dentistry.
+Our processes have increased the opportunities of widening students considered for the most selective courses, including Medicine and Dentistry.

-This includes our use of contextual data in the admissions process and differential offer making.
-Our approach to contextual data is evidence led, based on research by the Fair Education Alliance.
+Our approach to contextual data is evidence-led, based on research by the Fair Education Alliance.